Volunteer allowance: Everything you need to know in 2025 | vostel.de

 What are the requirements for the volunteer allowance?

-There are a number of requirements for receiving an honorary allowance.
+There are a number of requirements for receiving an volunteer allowance in 2025.

 What should I bear in mind with regard to tax?